When it comes to bringing back an extinct creature, we often think first of dinosaurs.

 4. Mammoths were an important part in the lives of early humans.
 During the Pleistocene epoch, which began 1.8 million years ago and ended 10,000 years ago, mammoths were used by early humans for a variety of purposes.
 Mammoth meat was used for food, the creatures' coats were used for clothes and their bones and tusks helped humans to build their huts.
 Mammoths feature prominently in early human art.
 We've found sculpted figures of mammoths, and the beasts appear 158 times in France's Rouffignac caves.

 5. We've discovered many, many mammoths over the centuries.
 By the late 17th century, descriptions of frozen mammoths were circulating in Europe, though no complete skeletons were recovered.
 In 1799, a hunter discovered a frozen mammoth, allowing it to thaw until he could gain access to the tusks.
 This same specimen was later collected as the most complete skeleton at the time in 1808.
 Since then, many mammoths have been discovered, including calves, in many places around the world, including Michigan.
+In 2019, an international research team reconstructed the last mammoths' last days, and believe that their extinction took place on the remote Wrangel Island in the Arctic Ocean.
+They believe extreme weather, their isolated habitat, and possibly encroaching prehistoric man contributed to the animals' demise.

 Bringing back the dead